 Time for a new idea.
 Good to know Amazon is paying attention, I guess 🙂

 While you’re here… My original justification for buying a Kindle was so I could test my ebooks.
-Overthinking the Marathon and Chasing the Runner’s High are $2.99, R is for Running is free, and the One Fund benefit anthology, The 27th Mile, is $4.99.
+Check out Idle Feet Do the Devil’s Work, Overthinking the Marathon, Chasing the Runner’s High, R is for Running (which is free), and the One Fund benefit anthology, The 27th Mile.

 Last week I bought a new Kindle for $79.
 I saved $30 by buying the Kindle “with Special Offers”.
 There are no ads while I’m reading, but banner ads appear at the bottom of menu screens and full-screen ads display when the Kindle powers down.
 The ads change regularly, which makes them harder to ignore.